Can You Cut Metal With a Miter Saw Without Damaging It?

 As tempting as it might be to fire up your miter saw to cut through metal or aluminium, you will have to hold off until you've at least upgraded your miter saw with a metal cutting blade.

 However, a metal cutting saw like a chop saw, operates at a lower RPM range and is equipped with a purpose-built metal cutting blade that possesses a greater number of teeth.

 So, apart from a mere blade change, is that all there is to it when it comes to cutting metal with a miter saw?

 What Can You Use to Cut Metal?

-You rely on your miter saw to make accurate cuts at various different angles when it comes to cutting up baseboard or laminate flooring, but should you depend on it to chop through a solid piece of metal or even to cut aluminum?
+You rely on your miter saw to make accurate cuts at various different angles when it comes to cutting baseboard trim or laminate flooring, but should you depend on it to chop through a solid piece of metal or even to cut aluminum?

 The short answer is yes, and no.

 While you can choose to use your compound miter saw to chop through metal with your workshop’s prized possession, I certainly wouldn’t try doing so with a standard blade that you’ve been using to cut wood with.

 The one blade we'd recommend you use to definitely cut non-ferrous metals with your miter saw is the Freud LU77M012 D1296L 12-inch blade with 96 teeth and a 1-inch arbor.

 Ideally, you'd want to use the LU77M012 blade on the following materials - brass, aluminum, copper, plastics, laminate flooring, melamine and of course, wood.